compromise-evident/ProximitySieve/README.md

 <br>
 <br>

-### Version 5 plans--overkill
+### Version 5

-Checks with p<100M, preceding composite quantity not yet known, wait time not yet known.
+Using GMP (GNU Multiple Precision Arithmetic Library) instead of calling to python3.
+Possibly more divisors too...